Skip to main content

 Administer care at the highest level of nursing practice through one of the nation's top-rated nurse anesthesia programs.

 Graduate ready to be a Certified Registered Nurse Anesthetist (CRNA).
-Our graduates achieved a 100% first time pass rate on their certification exam for the past 3 years.

 Program type: